Jack Dorsey’s Block to cut nearly half its workforce in AI overhaul, shares surge

 Block said it believes it can sustain Cash App's strong gross profit growth and continue accelerating Square's gross payment volume over the next three years.

+For the first quarter, Block forecast gross profit would rise 22 per cent from a year earlier to $2.80 billion.

+It also slightly raised its 2026 gross profit growth forecast to 18 per cent from a preliminary view of 17 per cent, while saying it continues to take a "prudent approach" towards both its quarterly and full-year outlook.

-Consumer spending has remained resilient despite elevated interest rates, sustaining transaction volumes across the payments sector.
+The results come as consumer spending remains resilient despite elevated interest rates, sustaining transaction volumes across the payments sector.

 The results cap a broadly upbeat holiday-quarter reporting season for the payments sector, with Visa and Mastercard also posting solid results.